Nattie29/Capstone/README.md

 ### ⏭️Key Takeaways from the project (Next step)▄▀▄▀▄▀

 - Since the impact of the air quality index (AQI) on mortality takes time to become evident, it's crucial to forecast AQI based on each pollutant.
-Add more datasets that contain many pollutants (O3, PM2.5, PM10, CO2, NO2, CO, SO2)
+Add more datasets that contain many pollutants (O3, PM2.5, PM10, CO2, NO2, CO, SO2) or add more countries.
+Issue of this version some countries did not provide all pollutants.
 - Find a relationship between asthma and pollutant density and improve the model to predict diseases or mortality.
-- Develop an application to predict the unhealthy indicators from the pollutants
+- Develop an application to predict the unhealthy indicator.